ct-clmsn/pyzmq-collectives/README.md

-Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons (admin rules, people problems, etc).
+Several environments the author has worked in lack MPI (OpenMPI, MPICH, etc) installations and/or installing an MPI implementation is not feasible for a variety of reasons (admin rules, institutional inertia, etc).
 It is the author's opinion that 0MQ has a simple and fairly pervasive enough install base (several Free/Open Source software products use 0MQ under the hood).
 If you are a person that works in a 'Python Shop', needs SPMD programming, and all the options you want or need (MPI, etc) are not available then this library is for you.